whoz-oss/coday/INSTALLATION.md

 Recommended:

-- brew on macos (to install ripgrep)
-- ripgrep if not on macos
+- ripgrep (can be installed on macos with brew)

 ## 💿 Install